-A documentary about thought, humanity, recovery, and Bipolar Disorder.
+A 4-part documentary series about thought, humanity, recovery, and Bipolar Disorder.

 All These Flowers tells the emotionally charged story of 6 people diagnosed with Bipolar Disorder from across the United States.
 They come from different family structures, financial situations, and treatment strategies.
 Shot over the course of 2 years, the film captures the struggle of mental illness and how our healthcare system is unequipped to help.
 Ranging from a young man living homeless in Colorado and an inmate in Kansas, to a young mother in Wisconsin and a retiree in Pennsylvania, the film expresses the diversity and complexity of the diagnosis while addressing the stigmas and challenges faced by those who are diagnosed.
 It digs into their relationships with their spouses, children, parents, counselors, and communities.
 It speaks of the love and support necessary for recovery and the consequences possible when the support is not there.